INTO-CPS-Association/unifmu/README.md

 The first thing that happens during simulation is the creation of instances of the particular FMU, each referred to as a slave.
 UniFMU uses a simple configuration file `launch.toml`, located in the resources directory, to specify a command that is used to create new instances of the FMU.

-__NOTE: The modelDescription.xml file has to be unzipped and available in the parent directory of the unzipped resources directory upon instantiation of an FMU Instance.__
+__NOTE: Some backends require that the modelDescription.xml file has to be unzipped and available in the parent directory of the unzipped resources directory upon instantiation of an FMU Instance.__

 Below is a configuration for starting a python based FMU, see `examples/python_fmu`: